matti-brown/UK-National-Information-infrastructure/README.md

 ## This project
 This project is a proof of concept.
 Its objective is to build a software capable of automatically enhancing [a .csv file](https://github.com/matti-brown/UK-National-Information-infrastructure/blob/master/20131031_NII_DGU_I1.csv) produced by the data.gov.uk team onto a better structured format (JSON/RDF).

-The new file should be suitable to: a) qualify for an open data deployment rating beyond 3 stars and, eventually, b) qualify for an open data certificate.
+The new file should be suitable to: a) qualify for an open data deployment rating beyond 3 stars and, eventually, b) qualify for an open data certificate at least at "pilot" level.

 # Usage
 This software comes as a combination of a [Node.js](http://nodejs.org/):